JDtheGeek/CV/README.md

 # John Dennehy

 When my wife told her friends I was leaving my job in the finance sector to learn to code, they were surprised, as they assumed I already worked in the tech industry.
-I have always loved technology, from my first computer (Amiga 500), to building my own PCs, and my first job teaching the elderly to use MS Office.
+I've always loved exploring new technology since building my first PC in the 90s, to being an early adoptor of home automation and smart assistants.

+My previous career in financial services often found me going out of my way to learn new tools and technology to automate simple but time consuming daily tasks within my team.
+When I realised I enjoyed this aspect of my day far more than my *actual* job, I knew it was time for a career change, and decided to leave my job and apply for [Makers Academy](https://makers.tech/) coding bootcamp.

 ## Projects
 | Project                                                                                                                             | Description                                                                                                                                        | Stack                                      | Testing & Integration | Try it out                                                         | Code                                            |